HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/wcm_config_delivery_portlet_bestpractice.md

 ## Content and component limitations

-Not all content or components that are built in a Web Content Manager solution are suitable for inclusion in a portal page:
+Not all content or components that are built in a Web Content Manager solution are suitable for inclusion in a DX page:

--   Content or components to be shown within a portal page must be self-contained and not rely on other content or components.
+-   Content or components to be shown within a DX page must be self-contained and not rely on other content or components.
 -   When you create presentation templates or page styles to use when you display content within a portlet, reference only the content you want to show.
 Add components like menus and navigators in separate portlets, and link the components to other content portlets as required.
 -   JavaScript URLs are not supported.